Ford railway station

 Ford railway station is a railway station in Ford, West Sussex, England.
 It is located on the West Coastway Line which runs between Brighton and Southampton and it is 60 mi 48 chain down the line from London Bridge via Redhill.
 The station and the trains serving it are operated by Southern.
+The station is on a notably busy section of line and has low capacity; due to this delays are frequent especially to the east of the station.
+The line to the east of the station has a visibly high gradient, from the view from the platform, as the track climes over the high banked River Arun.
+A busy level crossing is also found to the east of the station, before the river bridge.

 Location

 Ford serves a rural community with only a few houses and one pub nearby, HMP Ford is about one mile south of the station.
 Adjacent to the station is the large model railway shop Gaugemaster.

-Ford station is close to the junction from the West Coastway line to the Arun Valley Line and the short branch to Littlehampton.
+Ford station is close to the junction where the Arun Valley Line and the west coastway line.
+Due to the geometry of the junction it is impossible for trains to run from the Arun Valley line towards Brighton without changing direction in Littlehampton.
+To the west of the ‘Arun valley junction’ a triangular junction connecting the West Coastway to the short branch to Littlehampton.
 It is sometimes used as an interchange for those lines, however, due to the station's lack of facilities, most passengers prefer to change at Barnham.

 Facilities

 Ford station has a ticket office which is open for part of the day.
 There are PERTIS 'Permit to Travel' passenger-operated ticket-issuing machines available at the entrances from the road to both platforms at those times when the ticket office is closed.

 Ford was a 3 platform station but one platform was closed and is now abandoned and overgrown.